Last Updated: 19/12/2025

 Yes!
 Hairless cats will have dander and can still cause allergies.
 Cats with no hair like the Sphynx breed will still have the same oil glands in the skin and salivary glands which produce the feline allergen.
 There is no such thing as a hypoallergenic cat.
 Although each individual cat may vary in their production of the type and amount of cat allergen, they will all produce at least one type of allergen.
 These differences in allergen production are not related to the breed or their length of hair.

-There is no hypoallergenic cat breed
+Did you know? - There is no hypoallergenic cat breed!

 Studies have suggested that intact male cats tend to produce more allergens while neutered cats have a significantly lower level of production.
 This could be another compelling reason to desex your cat besides preventing unwanted litters and stray kittens.
 If you are considering desexing, check out our article on Everything you need to know about desexing your pet.

-How to get rid of cat dander
+How to get rid of cat dander?

 As mentioned above, desexing your male cat can help reduce the production of allergens.
 Always wash your hands after touching your cat.
 Avoid owning large numbers of cats as this can increase the concentration of allergens in your household.
 Bathing your cat regularly could also help.
 Use a gentle, nourishing shampoo and conditioner like Aloveen.